 Click on a form title to learn more about the policies and procedures for using the form and to download a PDF copy for printing.
 All forms are also available in your PDSO's office.
 Please feel free to contact the PDSO if you have any questions.

-Immigration regulations state that F-1/J-1 Students must report any change in address, phone number, email address, or name within 10 days of the change.
+Immigration regulations state that F-1 Students must report any change in address, phone number, email address, or name within 10 days of the change.
 Please use this form to update those items.
 For addresses: be sure to include your residence hall and room number if you are living on campus.

-F-1 and J-1 Students must register for a full course load every fall and spring semester.
+F-1 Students must register for a full course load every fall and spring semester.
 The minimum number of credit hours you may take is 12 (twelve) credit hours.
 Students who fall below 12 credit hours are subject to termination in the SEVIS system for failure to maintain status.

 Reduced course loads (RCL) must be requested by the student, recommended by the Faculty Advisor, and approved by the Coordinator of International Student Services.
 Please note: there are only three circumstances for which you may request a RCL, some of which require official documentation in addition to the form below.